rodolfodpk/go-crablet/docs/overview.md

 - **Domain Constraints**: Allows you to define conditions that must be met before events can be stored
 - **Non-blocking**: Doesn't wait for locks or other resources
 - **Multi-instance Support**: Can work across different application instances

+**How It Works**: The condition checks if any `AccountCreated` events with `account_id: "123"` already exist.
+If they do, the append fails (preventing duplicates).
+If none exist, the append succeeds (first-time creation).

 ## Usage Examples